 On successful completion of the online operator theory eLearning module, and until such time as a practical assessment can be safely undertaken, a PAL Card’s validity may be extended by up to 90 days from the date on which completion of the online module is certified.

-IPAF will request that all employers and contractors requiring a valid PAL Card to allow holders to operate MEWPs or access work sites recognise these temporary extensions of an expiring PAL Card, subject to their discretion.
+IPAF will request that all employers and contractors requiring a valid PAL Card to allow holders to operate MEWPs or access work sites recognize these temporary extensions of an expiring PAL Card, subject to their discretion.

 Giles Councell, IPAF’s Director of Operations, comments: “We urge those wishing to undertake IPAF training, whether they are new applicants or renewing an existing qualification, to first locate and contact their nearest IPAF-approved Training Centre to find out what eLearning options are available to them, and to schedule where required a practical assessment if possible, to allow our training providers to manage demand.